-Tomarken urged residents to remove standing water, where mosquitoes could breed.
-If they are among the at-risk groups, he said they should take extra precautions, like using insect repellent, from June 1 through Nov.
-1.
+Residents should remove standing water where mosquitoes could breed, Tomarken said.
+If they are among the most at-risk groups, they should continue taking extra precautions such as using insect repellent through Nov.
+1. Mosquito season began June 1.

 Suffolk County reported seven human cases in 2017.
 In 2010, when there were 25 cases, three people died.